CoveAS/dropp-for-woocommerce/readme.txt

 If you experience any problems using this plugin alongside another plugin then please create a support ticket.

 == Changelog ==

+= 2.1.12 =

+* Added buttons on the orders table for quick access to book shipments and download PDF's

 = 2.1.11 =